#and also of course. the significance of names in wolf 359. but that's a whole thing on its own too.

 After the SI-5 are introduced at the beginning of Season 3, we get five Kepler or Jacobi title phrases in a row, which solidifies the SI-5's presence in the show.
 It also highlights the fact that the SI-5 have taken over the Hephaestus and are now (at least ostensibly) the ones determining the aims of the Hephaestus mission.

 In addition, these patterns might be seen to reflect the shift in the show towards a more conflict-focused tone (related but not identical to the movement away from comedy).
 While Wolf 359 has always been a show full of conflict, the balance of this conflict shifts with the arrival of the SI-5.
-For the first team, our protagonists are facing a unified team of antagonists.
+For the first time, our protagonists are facing a unified team of antagonists.
 The potential for violence feels higher, as do the stakes.
 This might explain why, while we only had one antagonist-spoken title phrase across Seasons 1 and 2 (Hilbert in Ep12 - Lovelace doesn't get a title phrase while she's serving as an antagonist), 44.4% of our Season 3 title phrases are first spoken by antagonists.

 The only title phrase spoken by Maxwell is spoken by her in a recording that we hear after her death.
 This isn't even the only posthumous title phrase spoken from the past in Season 4 - we've got one from Commander Zhang of the Tiamat as well.
 It's an interesting kind of legacy, an interesting way to emphasize the questions characters leave behind after death, recalling similar themes to those explored in Ep46 Boléro.